earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api05-get-data-api-r.md

 </div>

-Once we have converted our data to a numeric format, we can plot it using `ggplot()`.
+Once you have converted your data to a numeric format, you can plot it using `ggplot()`.